sumanndass/Bank-Data-MSBI-Project/README.md

       	<br> &emsp; -> double click on it
       	<br> &emsp; -> choose 'Redirect rows to no match output' in '﻿Specify how to handle rows with no matching entries' in 'General'
 	<br> &emsp; -> in 'Connection' choose 'bank_stage' in 'OLE DB Connection Manager' and choose 'product_stage' in 'Use a table or a view'
-      	<br> &emsp; -> in 'Columns' drag 'prod_id' of 'Available Input Columns' on 'prod_id' of 'Available Input Columns' and tick desired column 'prod_name'
+      	<br> &emsp; -> in 'Columns' drag 'prod_id' of 'Available Input Columns' on 'prod_id' of 'Available Lookup Columns' and tick desired column 'prod_name'
   	<br> &emsp; -> change 'Output Alias' as 'prod_name_lkp' -> Ok
   <br> -> drag 'Derived Column'
    	<br> &emsp; -> connect 'blue pipe' from 'Lookup' to 'Derived Column'